MovingBlocks/Terasology/docs/Modules.md

 * [AlterationEffects](https://github.com/Terasology/AlterationEffects) - module for storing some buff/debuff type effects
 * [AnotherWorld](https://github.com/Terasology/AnotherWorld) - world gen module, includes features like ore placement and caves, used by WoodAndStone's world
 * [AnotherWorldPlants](https://github.com/Terasology/AnotherWorldPlants) - farming and tree growth for AnotherWorld
+* [BlockDetector](https://github.com/Terasology/BlockDetector) - adds a simple little tool that can detect specific blocks (beeping in proximity)
 * [BlockNetwork](https://github.com/Terasology/BlockNetwork) - a framework to support blocks that can communicate with each other in some fashion
 * [BlockPicker](https://github.com/Terasology/BlockPicker) - allows the player access to an infinite block inventory with the `B` key
 * [Breathing](https://github.com/Terasology/Breathing) - without this you can't breathe!
 But you also don't need to.
 Enable it to drown properly in water (or not!)